The-Marcy-Lab-School/3-0-1-intro-to-fetch/README.md

   * The **response body** (the data sent back to the client)

 ## The `fetch()` function

+> Try using this code in `fetchNewDog` function found in the `0-fetching-demo-start/js/event-helpers.js` file

 `fetch(url)` is a function that sends a request to a server.
 * It is available in browsers and in Node!